lguzzon-scratchbook/brunch-with-phonegap-lungo/README.md

 # Brunch with PhoneGap and Lungo
 This is a template for building fast HTML5 mobile apps.
 It uses [PhoneGap](http://phonegap.com/) for compiling/supporting different devices, [Lungo.js](http://lungo.tapquo.com/) for the mobile application framework, [Brunch.io](http://brunch.io/) for work-flow and application assembly and some of my own optimizations/structure.

+I'm pretty opinionated with my modules and views, so if you want to do it your own way just move the `app/views/styles` folder up a directory and delete `app/views` and `app/modules` and the accompanying code in `application.coffee`.

 Main languages are [CoffeeScript](http://coffeescript.org/) and [Sass](http://sass-lang.com/).

 ### Getting started